Gkcloud5/Better-future/Learning/Network/02-Internet/04-CDN/Internet exchange point.md

 * An IXP is essentially one or more physical locations containing network switches that route traffic between the different members networks
 * IXP are large layer 2 LAN's that are built with one or many ethernet switches interconnected together across one or more physical buildings.

+#### Why are IXP important?

+* Traffic going from one network to another would potentially rely on an intermediary network to carry the traffic from source to destination, these are called transit providers.
+* In large portion of international internet flows is cost prohibitive to maintain direct connection
+* A CDN with IXP presence has the the advantage of optimizing the path through which data flows within it's network, cutting down on inefficient paths.